 Think about your preferred contact method and make sure you will be able to communicate with your printer.
 If you prefer phone or email make sure they will consistently be available to you that way.
 While you shouldn’t make this decision based on emotions, this is the time to see how well you ‘click’ with your printer.
 You’ll be able to tell from their communication style if they value your time and are committed to giving you quality service.

 10. Do They Have Good References and Samples?

 Ask peers within your industry for references.
 Chances are someone knows a good printer and can steer you away from a questionable one.
 Once you have a good reference, check out the printer’s website and ask them for samples.
 They should be able to show you relevant samples of their work that demonstrate the quality and styles they are capable of.

 A good label printer will take the time to get to know you and your business.
 They will talk with you, not down to you, and provide resources to help you make educated decisions about your label project.
-Like any relationship, compatibility between character, personality, and best practices will make working together with your lable printer a pleasure, and both parties can enjoy a mutually benefitial, long-term partnership.
+Like any relationship, compatibility between character, personality, and best practices will make working together with your label printer a pleasure, and both parties can enjoy a mutually beneficial, long-term partnership.